 - Painful foot problems

-To lower your risk of falling, follow these tips:
+To lower your fall risk, follow these tips:

 - Stay physically active